dev-pasa/data-structures-and-algorithms/README.md

 # Data-structures-and-algorithms

-The goal is to learn data strctures and algorithms using C#.
+* The goal is to learn data strctures and algorithms using C#.
 This is my learning experience using a strictly typed object oriented language.
+Through out the process I will analyze the theoretical running times of operations on the data structures.

+## My primary focus will be on three main things:
+* Correctness: The data structure should correctly implement its interface.
+* Time complexity: The running times of operations on the data structure should be as small as possible.
+* Space complexity: The data structure should use as little memory as possible.

 ## Challenges:
 1. [Array Shift](Challenges/ArrayShift/README.md)